kgisl/project-ideas/markdownTOC.md

 ## Guidelines

-Finding existing solutions/projects/tools (open source or otherwise) and re-purposing them to achieve the below objective is highly encouraged.
+- Finding existing solutions/projects/tools (open source or otherwise) and re-purposing them to achieve the below objective is highly encouraged.
 Don't reinvent something that is also working well.
+- Hack on something that already works but not perfectly well